 Are you traveling during the holidays this year?
 You won’t be alone.
-In the United States, the busy Thanksgiving holiday travel period alone will see more than 27 million people take to the skies.
-The result for the busy corporate executive traveler will be much more crowded airports, long lines, and a higher potential for postponed/canceled flights.
-And while all of that is a hassle, it also creates safety and security incidents.
+In the United States, more than 27 million people will take to the skies during the Thanksgiving holiday travel period alone.
+The result for the frequent corporate executive flyers is more crowded airports, longer lines, and a higher potential for postponed/canceled flights.
+And while all of that is inconvenient, executives who travel over the holidays may have decreased situational awareness and increased safety and security incidents.

-“Many executives will travel during the holidays to destinations they don’t usually visit for business,” says Portillo.
-“It’s important that they have the same precautionary outlook on their safety and take the steps to prepare themselves, and their families, for the risks that are involved.”
-“We say take the ‘holiday’ out of ‘holiday travel’ because it’s still the same situation that needs to be comprehensively looked at, ” Martin says.
-“If you travel on business, you should have the same safety protocols in place that protect you, and now your family, that you would have otherwise.”
+“Many executives will travel during the holidays to destinations they don’t usually visit for business,” says López Portillo.
+“It’s important that they have the same precautionary outlook on their safety and take the steps to prepare themselves, and their families, for the risks that are involved.
+We say take the ‘holiday’ out of ‘holiday travel’ because it’s still the same situation that needs to be comprehensively looked at.
+If you travel on business, you should have the same safety protocols in place that protect you, and now your family, that you would have otherwise.”

 Let’s take a look at each tip.

-“Executives live busy, dynamic lives with a lot of distractions,” Portillo says.
+“Executives live busy, dynamic lives with a lot of distractions,” López Portillo says.
 “They may not think to research a holiday destination the same way they would for a business trip.
 For example, they may not know that there is a labor dispute at their destination airport or a protest planned or an unusually high level of crime there lately.
 They need to know this so that they aren’t targeted and can plan the necessary steps should something go wrong.”

-Safety Tip #2: Be Prepared with Security Protocols
+Safety Tip #2: Be prepared with security protocols

-“For the executive, the stakes are even higher because they are traveling with a spouse and maybe children, too,” says Martin.
+“For the executive, the stakes are even higher because they are traveling with a spouse and maybe children, too,” says López Portillo.
 “This is a good time to check that the protocols are in place and those responsible for actions related to them are reminded of them.”

 “We recommend that a ‘burner phone,’ a temporary phone loaded with 50-100 minutes, be with the executive at all times so that if this happens, he can call the IT department to have the real phone deactivated.
 We want it to be a useless paperweight within minutes or even seconds of it being taken.”

-Safety Tip #3: Be Calm no Matter the Situation
+Safety Tip #3: Be calm no matter the situation

-“That happens often and it is a direct result of a major decrease in situational awareness,” says López Portillo.
-“We all know what the busiest travel days are so, avoid them.
+“That happens often, and it is a direct result of a major decrease in situational awareness,” says López Portillo.
+“We all know what the busiest travel days are, so avoid them.
 Travel a few days earlier when crowds are smaller and people are less rushed.
 Get to the airport several hours early so you can calmly proceed to your gate.
-You want to be the person sitting, enjoying a cup of coffee and reading the paper, not the person running to get to the gate.
+You want to be the person sitting, enjoying a cup of coffee, and reading the paper, not the person running to get to the gate.
 That way, you can remain present to the situation around you.”